Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1.1/build.typ

     == Materials
     - A pair of  2x5x1 c-channel
     - 4 1x15x1 half cuts
     - A pair of double acting pistons
-    - The rest fo the materials are found in the tool box
+    - The rest of the materials are found in the tool box

     == Assembly